Voice AI vs IVR: What's the Difference and Which Do You Need?

 When Does IVR Still Make Sense?

-IVR remains useful for high-volume call centers with strict routing requirements and compliance mandates.
+IVR still earns its place in high-volume call centers with strict routing requirements and compliance mandates, where predictable, scripted distribution matters more than conversational flexibility.

 Voice AI is the better choice when:

-Most small businesses fall squarely in the voice AI category.
-The plumber, dentist, or law firm answering 20-100 calls per day gets far more value from conversational AI than from menu trees.
+Most small businesses sit squarely in the voice AI column.
+The plumber, dentist, or law firm answering 20 to 100 calls a day gets far more value from a system that books the appointment than from one that perfects the menu.

 Can Voice AI Integrate with My Existing Phone System?

-Voice AI connects to your existing phone number through simple call forwarding, requiring no equipment changes.
+Voice AI connects to your existing phone number through simple call forwarding, with no new hardware and no need to replace your phone system.

-One common concern is whether adopting voice AI requires replacing your phone system.
+A common worry is that adopting voice AI means ripping out your phone setup.
 It does not.
 Trillet and similar platforms work through conditional call forwarding:

-2. Set up forwarding rules (e.g., forward when busy, after 3 rings, or after hours)
+- Set up forwarding rules (forward when busy, after a set number of rings, or after hours)

-3. Calls route to the AI when you're unavailable
+- Calls route to the AI when you are unavailable

-4. AI handles the call and notifies you via SMS/email
+- The AI handles the call and notifies you by SMS or email

 What About Accuracy and Mistakes?

-IVR doesn't make "mistakes" because it only does exactly what it's programmed to do.
-If a caller says "appointments" and IVR is programmed to recognize that word, it routes correctly.
-If the caller says "schedule a visit" instead, IVR fails.
+IVR does not make "mistakes" in the usual sense: if a caller says "appointments" and IVR was built to recognize that word, it routes correctly.
+But if the caller says "schedule a visit" instead, IVR simply fails.
+Its perfect accuracy is the accuracy of a very small box.

 Frequently Asked Questions